Geography of Saskatchewan

 The geography of Saskatchewan is unique among the provinces and territories of Canada in some respects.
-It is one of only two landlocked regions (Alberta is the other) and it is the only region whose borders are not based on natural features like lakes, rivers, or drainage divides.
+It is one of only two landlocked regions (Alberta is the other) and it is the only region whose borders are not based on natural features like coasts, lakes, rivers, or drainage divides.
 The borders of Saskatchewan, which make it very nearly a trapezoid, were determined in 1905 when it became a Canadian province.
 Saskatchewan has a total area of 651036 km2 of which 591670 km2 is land and 59366 km2 is water.

 The province's name comes from the Saskatchewan River, whose Cree name is: kisiskatchewani sipi, meaning "swift flowing river".

 Saskatchewan can be divided into three regions: grassland (part of the Great Plains) in the south, aspen parkland in the centre, and forest in the north.
 The forest region lies partly on the northern part of the Great Plains and partly on the Canadian Shield.
 Its principal rivers are the Assiniboine River, and North and South Saskatchewan Rivers.